For the Community

 Welcome to Your College!

-In the College of Liberal Arts and Sciences (CLAS), we are proud to be part of a vibrant region and are committed to improving the quality of life for its residents.
-Our faculty lend their expertise to community development projects and give dynamic presentations at schools, museums and other organizations throughout the region.
-Our students give back to their community in many ways, such as registering voters through our American Democracy Project and translating children’s books for local immigrants through the Translate for Toddlers program (pictured).
+In the College of Liberal Arts and Sciences (CLAS), we are proud of our commitment to the education of our students, our engagement with the community, and dedication to improving the quality of life in our region.
+Our faculty are committed to quality education designed to provide students with a broad intellectual foundation for the careers of today and for tomorrow.
+Approximately 70% our graduates remain in our region.
+Our faculty lend their expertise to community development projects and engage with schools, museums, and other organizations throughout the region.
+Our students also engage with their community, such as registering voters through our American Democracy Project and producing and publishing books about local civil rights history.
 Businesses and non-profits alike praise the work ethic and skills of our student interns.
-Whether you’re looking to grow your organization, better educate your students, improve the environment, or promote social justice, we want to partner with you.
-We think of South Bend as our home; we hope you’ll come to think of CLAS as your college
+Whether you're looking to grow your organization, improve the environment, advance social justice, or enhance our community in other ways, we would like to partner with you.
+We think of South Bend as our home and hope that you will find CLAS as your college.

 Sincerely,